lucee/lucee-docs/docs/04.guides/05.working-with-source/01.build-from-source/page.md

 Lucee 6.0 adds some extra options to the build process (they can be combined)

+If you are using VS Code and the cflint plugin, make sure you exclude the `temp/**` and `loader/**` folders, otherwise cflint may go bananas (maxing out your CPU and slowing everything else down) during the build process.

 **testFilter** allows you to pass in test filter(s) (filters on path), so you don't have to run the full test suite whilst hacking.

     ant -DtestFilter="image"